KxSystems/docs/docs/interfaces/java.md

 # Java client for kdb+

-A kdb+ interface for the Java programming language is documented and available for download [here](https://github.com/KxSystems/javakdb).
+A kdb+ interface for the Java programming language is documented and available for download from [https://github.com/KxSystems/javakdb](https://github.com/KxSystems/javakdb).

 The interface comprises of the following features: